Setting Up Form Widgets

 1. Right-click on a layer, select Properties and go to the Attributes form tab.

-3. In the Widget Display tab:
+3. In the Widget Type tab:

 • set the edit widget to Slider